-Meanwhile, disciples of Monster Theory, such as Turkish activist, designer and researcher Ece Canli, have proposed acts of resistance and resilience via "Monsterizing the Master's Tools".
+Meanwhile, disciples of Monster Theory, such as Turkish activist, designer and researcher Ece Canli, have proposed acts of resistance and resilience via "Monsterizing the Master's Tools."
 Monster Theory explores how the monsters that a culture invents or depicts in media, from advertising to literature and cinema, often reflect particular fears of difference that constitute an individual or dominant group as normal or protected.
 The marginalized may become monsterized by systematic holders of power who fabricate barbaric stigmas or characterizations based on gender, race, ability, faith, status, etc. However, some of these monsterized groups, many Queer communities in particular, have adopted, embraced and reclaimed Monster metaphors to express their own resonances with strangeness, pride and power.

-While I've not found a definitive origin of the Monster's Tools concept, the phrase also appeared in a book called Black Frankenstein: The Making of an American Metaphor by Elizabeth Young by 2008.
+While I've not found a definitive origin of the Monster's Tools concept, the phrase also appeared in a book called Black Frankenstein: The Making of an American Metaphor by Elizabeth Young in 2008.

-As a Queer (aka Queerd0) artist who has incorporated Monsters, particularly Sirens, Melusine, and other Sea Serpents into years of my work, I take particular interest in how queer community, and my fellow queer artist colleagues have embraced Monster identity and lore to express their own senses of pride, power, and alienation.
+As a queer artist who incorporates monsters, such as Sirens and Melusine, into my work, I take interest in how queer community embraces Monster identity and lore to express their own senses of pride, power, and alienation.
 When I consider the Monster and their tools, I recognize systems that pull together primal and futuristic desires.
-Just as a labyrinthine triple spiral moves clockwise and counterclockwise, we must look backwards and forwards as we reinvent tools for new awarenesses.
+Just as a labyrinthine triple spiral moves clockwise and counterclockwise, we must look backwards and forwards to reinvent tools for new awarenesses.2